Swell life: China's surf scene is heating up – KION546

 When 19-year-old Zhang Chao decided to take a gap year at university, the digital media major planned to use the short break to work and travel before going back to school.

-But after spending a summer volunteering at a surf shop in Sanya, the capital of China’s Hainan province, everything changed.
+But after spending a summer volunteering at a surf shop in Sanya, in China’s Hainan province, everything changed.

 “I really liked surfing and I never went back to school,” recalls Zhang.